Felicita (musician): 2015–2017: Work with PC Music

-2017–present: Hej!
+2017–2022: Hej!

 In December 2017, "Soft Power" - the collaborative performance between Felicita and the Polish traditional dance ensemble Śląsk - was brought to London for the first time.
 The collaboration was first performed at Unsound Festival, Kraków in 2016 and later performed at the Barbican Centre in London.
 Felicita and Estonian rapper TOMM¥ €A$H embarked on a European tour together in April 2018, and in May, Cash released "Little Molly", a track produced by felicita, A. G. Cook, and Tommy himself.

 On 2 February 2018 at the Arizona State University Art Museum, felicita and Matt Copson debuted an "interdisciplinary project to restore an ancient animatronic doll".
 The artists worked and performed with the Phoenix Children's Choir as a part of the project.
 On 3 July 2018, felicita announced their debut album Hej! - named after its lead single which was released with a music video on 6 December 2017.
 The announcement was accompanied by the release of the album's second single and music video "Marzipan", which features vocals from Caroline Polachek and interpolates the traditional Polish lullaby "Był sobie król".
 Hej! was released on 3 August 2018 via PC Music.

+2022–Present: Spalarkle

+In May 2022, as part of PC Music Vol. 3 Felicita released "Cluck" featuring vocals from Sarah Bonito of Kero Kero Bonito.
+In August 2022, Felicita released "Beast", a collaboration with Hong Kong-based rap artist Young Queenz.
+In March 2023, they announced their sophomore album Spalarkle to be released 5 May 2023, and released "Spalarkle (Alys)" featuring vocals from Caroline Polachek.
+The tracklist confirmed that previous singles "Cluck", "Beast" and "Riff Raff" are included on the album.
+Paper magazine characterized the album as a "psychedelic journey through chaotic electronica."
+A remix album, titled Spælarkle, was released on December 6, 2024.

 Personal life

 Felicita is half Polish.
-They attended The School of Oriental and African Studies in London and speaks fluent Mandarin Chinese.
-Felicita identifies as non-binary and uses they/them pronouns.
+They attended The School of Oriental and African Studies in London and speak fluent Mandarin Chinese.
+Felicita is non-binary and uses they/them, he/him and she/her pronouns.